Awais-Mumtaz1406/Hospital_Management_System/README.md

 ## Technologies Used

 - **Java** - Core language for the application logic.
-- **PostgreSQL** - Reliable and industry oriented database for storing patient, doctor, and appointment records.
+- **PostgreSQL** - A Reliable and industry-oriented database for storing patient, doctor, and appointment records.
-- **JDBC** - Java Database Connectivity for interaction between Java application and SQLite database.
+- **JDBC** - Java Database Connectivity for interaction between a Java application and a PostgreSQL database.

 ## Installation